matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Constraints**

-- A constraint is a type of restriction against a GCP service.
-Examples:
+- A constraint is a type of restriction against a GCP service:
     - Disable VM serial port access.
     - Disable service account creation.
     - Disable VM nested virtualization.